Boston, Kentucky

 Boston is a census-designated place in Nelson County, Kentucky, United States.
 Boston is along I-65; its ZIP code is 40107.

 Boston is the home of Mount Moriah Baptist Church, organized in 1802.
-During 1929–1933, Mount Moriah was pastored by Dr. James L. Sullivan, who went on to be the president of the Baptist Sunday School Board (now Lifeway) and then president of the Southern Baptist Convention.
+During 1929–1933, Mount Moriah was pastored by James L. Sullivan, who went on to be the president of the Baptist Sunday School Board (now Lifeway) and then president of the Southern Baptist Convention.
 Mount Moriah Baptist Church is a member of the Nelson County Baptist Association, Kentucky Baptist Convention, and Southern Baptist Convention.
 The earliest records of the church are lost, but it is believed that Mount Moriah Baptist was first constituted as Drennon's Lick Creek Baptist Church.

+Economy

+In July 2022, Governor Beshear announced a major investment in Kentucky's bourbon industry as Beam Suntory will expand the capacity Jim Beam Brands Co. with a $400 million investment that will create more than 50 full-time jobs at the Booker Noe Distillery in Boston, along with a new facility to produce renewable natural gas standards to power the expansion.

 Demographics

 Notable people

 Colonel Henry Pierson Crowe, USMC, was born there in 1899.
-He served in World War I (which ended before he saw actual combat), the Banana Wars, the Pacific Ocean theater of World War II, and the Korean War.
-During his 43-year career, he was an enlisted man, distinguished marksman, warrant officer, and commissioned officer.